 This versatile recipe can be changed to include various fresh seasonal ingredients.
-My favorite fresh fruits include nectarines, apricots, mangos, crisp apples, crisp pears, fuyu persimmons, mangos, halved grapes, pomegranate arils and avocados.
+My favorite fresh fruits include nectarines, apricots, mangos, cherries, crisp apples, crisp pears, fuyu persimmons, mangos, halved grapes, pomegranate arils and avocados.
 Pick two or three based on what looks best at the farmer's market or produce section, and add them to the base recipe of tuna, raisins and pepitas.
 I like to include at least one of the crispier fruits like apple or fuyu persimmon to enhance the overall texture.

 SERVING SIZE: Two wontons

 3. Heat olive oil in small saute' pan on medium heat, and gently fry the wonton wraps until light golden brown (usually turning twice during the process).
 Drain well on paper towels, cool, and store in a tight-fitting container between layers of clean paper towels (these will retain their freshness for up to two days, but same day/day before is best).

 4. Cube the fruit (similar size as the tuna cubes) and layer it over the tuna (do not mix together).
 If you are using apples, pears or avocados, wait and cube them just before serving since they are more prone to oxidative browning and are best cut as fresh as possible.